VanMyers/data-science/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+*Observations* - What is your response to the question above? - *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae* because it responds similarly to *Streptococcus hemolyticus* and *Streptococcus viridans* when exposed to the antibiotics *Neomycin*, *Penicillin*, and *Streptomycin*. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visual 4 - Why? - Visual 4 singles out the *Streptococcus* genus and shows the similar MIC values for each antibiotic.

 # References